-There are an incredible amount of antioxidant compounds in shiitake mushrooms that provide an excellent defense against free radicals and oxidative stress throughout the body.
+There is an incredible amount of antioxidant compounds in shiitake mushrooms that provide an excellent defense against free radicals and oxidative stress throughout the body.
 These help in protecting the skin from signs of aging such as wrinkles, while also reducing the appearance of scars and blemishes and promoting a healthy glow to the skin.
 With a good amount of selenium, these mushrooms have also been called a natural acne treatment, as deficiencies in this mineral are often linked to acne symptoms.

-Helps in Weight Loss
+Help in Weight Loss

 The nutrient density of shiitake mushrooms, in comparison to their caloric value, makes them an excellent food for people trying to lose weight.
 In 100 grams of these mushrooms, there are approximately 35 calories, so you can boost your mineral and antioxidant levels without compromising your calorie limits, in addition to stimulating the metabolism and circulation, which can aid in weight loss efforts.

 Copper is a key component in our health, although often overlooked.
-It can increase the amount of iron that the body takes in, and since there these mushrooms have high content of copper, this can be a crucial element for healthy circulation.
+It can increase the amount of iron that the body takes in, and since there these mushrooms have a high content of copper, this can be a crucial element for healthy circulation.
 Iron is needed in the production of red blood cells, which can boost energy levels and resource delivery to certain parts of the body.

 The antimicrobial effects and immune system-boosting properties of these mushrooms make them ideal for digestion.
-Eating small to moderate amounts of these mushrooms can balance the bacterial balance in your gut, improve digestion (thanks to the dietary fiber levels) and even increase the uptake efficiency of nutrients like iron and calcium.
+Eating small to moderate amounts of these mushrooms may balance the bacterial balance in your gut, improve digestion (thanks to the dietary fiber levels) and even increase the uptake efficiency of nutrients like iron and calcium.

-Boosts Overall Energy
+Boost Overall Energy

 B vitamins are often misunderstood and forgotten about but they play a key role in metabolism and energy production.
-Shiitake mushrooms happen to have high levels of vitamin B2, vitamin B6, pantothenic acid, vitamin B3 and folate, all of which optimizes many of the body’s functions.
+Shiitake mushrooms happen to have high levels of vitamin B2, vitamin B6, pantothenic acid, vitamin B3, and folate, all of which optimize many of the body’s functions.
 Furthermore, half a cup of shiitake mushrooms provides more than 70% of your daily recommended amount of copper, which is also a crucial element in energy metabolism.

-Boosts Immune System
+Boost Immune System

-There are many different antioxidants present in shiitake mushrooms, along with vitamin C, which is well known for its effects on the immune system.
+Additionally, there are many different antioxidants present in shiitake mushrooms, along with vitamin C, which is well known for its effects on the immune system.
 More importantly, certain messaging molecules found in shiitake mushrooms can improve the efficacy of our immune system and speed up its response time to potentially harmful allergens and other substances.

-Helps in Growth and Repair
+Help in Growth and Repair

 Aside from vitamin C, one of the most crucial components of collagen is copper.
-Collagen is required for the creation of all tissues, muscles, bones, blood vessels and skin in the body, and with shiitake mushrooms being the 4th most dense copper source available in our diet, we can certainly increase our growth and repair rates with a steady stream of this nutrient-rich fungi.
+Collagen is required for the creation of all tissues, muscles, bones, blood vessels, and skin in the body, and with shiitake mushrooms being the 4th most dense copper source available in our diet, we can certainly increase our growth and repair rates with a steady stream of this nutrient-rich fungi.

-Lowers Blood Pressure
+Lower Blood Pressure